dennisbergevin/pwgo/README.md

 ### Help mode

-All available commands are included in the help menu:
+Common options are included in the help menu:

 ```bash
 pwgo --help